 - 1 teaspoon baking soda

-- In a medium-sized bowl, whisk together flour, baking soda, baking powder, salt, cinnamon, pumpkin spice, nutmeg and ginger.
-Set aside.
+- In a medium bowl, whisk together the flour, baking soda, baking powder, salt, cinnamon, pumpkin pie spice, nutmeg, and ginger.

-- In a large bowl, mix together pumpkin, eggs, sugar, apple sauce, vanilla and oil.
-Slowly add flour mixture to the pumpkin mixture and mix just until combined.
-Then stir in chocolate chips.
+- In a large bowl, mix together the pumpkin, eggs, sugar, apple sauce, vanilla, and oil.
+Slowly add flour mixture to the pumpkin mixture and mix until just combined.
+Fold in chocolate chips.

-- Divide the batter between the two pans.
-You can also add a few additional chocolate chips on the top of the batter.
+- Divide the batter between the 2 pans.
+You can also add a few additional chocolate chips on the top of the batter, if desired.

-- Bake for 60-65 minutes, or until a tooth pick comes out clean.
+- Bake 60 to 65 minutes, or until a toothpick inserted in the center comes out clean.